data-science-tamu/IE-PINN/README.md

 > doi: [10.1073/pnas.2102721118](https://doi.org/10.1073/pnas.2102721118)

 For this repository, noise is added before training with IE-PINN using the provided code.
-Additional datasets with different boundary loading conditions are also included in the `dataset` folder.
+Additional datasets with different boundary loading conditions are also included in the `Datasets` folder.

 ## 📄 Citation